Vegan spinach lasagna rolls are a perfect way to enjoy all of the comfort food goodness of lasagna in an adorable, easier-to-serve package.

-Right before you start assembling and rolling, you’ll place some marinara sauce into the bottom of your 9 x 13 baking dish.
+Right before you start assembling and rolling, you’ll place some marinara sauce into the bottom of your 9 x 13″ rectangle pan.
 Once you’ve got some rolls assembled, you can arrange them in the rectangular baker.
 You should have about 12-16 rolls in total.

 The vegan spinach lasagna rolls don’t need too much oven time.
 Thirty or thirty-five minutes in total is just fine.